alibaba/terraform-provider/website/docs/d/disks.html.markdown

     }
   }
   ```
-* `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
+* `output_file` - (Optional) Set the name of the file where data source results will be saved after running `terraform plan`.

 ## Attributes Reference

-The following attributes are exported in addition to the arguments listed above:
+The following attributes are returned in addition to the arguments listed above:

 * `disks` - A list of disks.
 Each element contains the following attributes:
   * `id` - ID of the disk.